- Labial adhesions usually occur in girls who are between 3 months and 6 years old.

 - Gently apply the cream to the white line (while keeping the outer lips separated with your other hand).
 Avoid touching the anal opening to keep the area clean.

-- Once the adhesions start to separate, avoid putting the estrogen cream inside the
+- Once the adhesions start to separate, avoid putting the estrogen cream inside the vaginal opening.

 How will I know if the (estrogen) cream is working?